 Students who have been identified for specific learning disabilities, or other health issues that affect learning, are provided with some classroom accommodations.
 These accommodations will take into account the student's IEP or 504 Plan but may not meet all expectations of the plan.
-Typically, accommodations include: extra time for testing, peer tutoring, after school help from the teacher, and preferential seating.
+Typically, accommodations include such things as: extra time for testing, peer tutoring, after school help from the teacher, and preferential seating.

-In the case of a language-based learning disability, an identified student may have his/her World Language requirement waived.
 These students may also be eligible for extended time on college entrance exams, such as the SAT.
 Eligibility requirements must be met during Grade 9 with current testing on file in the School Counseling Office, and clearly showing a learning disability or qualification under section 504 of the Rehabilitation Act of 1973.
 For more details on eligibility, go to collegeboard.com and access the page on Services for Students with Disabilities (SSD).